ehrpg/qstar/docs/index.md

 ### Checks

-Checks are made if the outcome of a task is uncertain or subject to chance.
+Checks are made if the outcome of a task is uncertain and subject to chance, or influenced by others.
 A check involves rolling the character's die corresponding to the attempted skill or attribute roll.
 Bonuses are added to the resulting die roll, and compared to the task's difficulty level.

 Whenever a die is rolled with it's highest possible result (e.g. rolling a 12 on a d12), the die *explodes*.
 This allows you to roll the die again, and add the